KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/08/01

+- Fixes an issue where certain character Ultimate animations are abnormal when the combat scene is set to "The Shackling Prison."

 ■2024/07/31

 - Fixes an issue where the “New” notification for newly obtained characters in the character menu erroneously disappears.